Zeyu-Chen/Zeyu-Chen/README.md

 <h1 align="center">Zeyu Chen</h1>

 Hello!
-I'm Zeyu, an innovative engineer with over 3 years of experience in both academia and industry.
+I'm Zeyu, an innovative engineer with of experience in both academia and industry.
 I specialize in front-end development, full-stack development, and machine learning.
 I am proficient in JavaScript, TypeScript, React.js, Next.js, Tailwind CSS, and other modern web technologies.

 ### Language